 The True Cost of Tool Overload

 When teams juggle multiple project management apps, the costs compound quickly.
-Let's break down what this really means for your organization.

 Financial Drain: A 10-person team typically spends $500-800 monthly on various collaboration tools.
 Slack costs $7.25 per user.
 Asana runs $10.99.
 Zoom adds $14.99.
 Dropbox charges $15.
 These subscriptions pile up fast, draining budgets that could fund growth.